Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Cannabis Iron Deficiency Visual Guide

 Iron (chemical symbol ‘Fe’) is a semi-mobile macronutrient.
-It is necessary for the use of nitrates (Nitrogen-containing) and sulfate (Sulphur containing) compounds.
+It is necessary for the use of nitrates (Nitrogen-containing) and sulfate (Sulphur-containing) compounds.
 Iron is also required for the production of chlorophyll.
 Iron deficiencies can occur if pH is out of range.
-It can also be caused by excess Zinc, Manganese, or Copper.
+Excess Zinc, Manganese, or Copper can also cause it.
 All of these can interfere with iron uptake.
-Iron is an important mineral for processes involved in general metabolic and energy-forming processes.
+Iron is an important mineral for general metabolic and energy-forming processes.

 Yellowing between the leaf veins because of Iron deficiency